 Carrot Halwa Recipe with Step by Step Photos:

 1. Wash and trim both the ends of the carrots.
 Lightly scrape the outer skin using a peeler.
 Grate the carrots using a grater.
 I used my food chopper.

-2. Heat a thick bottomed pan with 3 tbsp ghee and roast broken cashew nuts till golden brown.
+2. Heat a thick bottomed pan with 3 tablespoon ghee and roast broken cashew nuts till golden brown.
 Drain and keep aside.
 Add the grated carrots and mix well.
 A wooden spatula works well.

 3. Saute for 15-20 mins over low flame till the raw smell of the carrots disappear.
 Add all the milk and mix well.
 Increase the flame to medium and cook while stirring often.

 4. After 15 mins the carrots would have cooked well absorbing the milk an thickened considerably.
 Now add the sugar and mix well.

 5. After adding the sugar once again the mixture will become liquefied.
 Cook over low flame till the halwa once again starts to become thick.

 6. After 5-7 mins, add crushed cardamom pods, remainig ghee, roasted cashew nuts and mix well.
 Cook over low flame for another 5-7 mins till the halwa comes together in a ball without sticking to the sides.
 Garnish with almond slivers and serve either hot or cold.